Turicum: Grosser Hafner island sanctuary

 An island sanctuary of the Helvetii in connection with settlement the preceding Oppidi Lindenhof and the 1st century BC settlement at the Lindenhof hill may have probably go back to the La Tène culture.
 During the reign of Emperor Hadrian, a round wooden temple as an island sanctuary was built on the Grosser Hafner island, which allows a dendrochronological dating.
 The building was erected in 122 AD, and consisted of oak piles driven deep into the lake bottom.
 It was surrounded probably with walls made of perishable materials, which formed a circle of seven meters in diameter.
 The rotunda is located on the former Neolithic island settlement, about 500 m away from the Roman Vicus.
 The archaeological material indicates that the facility was used up in the 3rd century AD, even up in the 4th century AD by the Gallo-Roman population.
 On the one hand, the interpretation as the temple is based on the insularity and the design, on the other hand on finds of coins; the majority of the now nearly 90 coins probably are from a so far not proven predecessor building, probably from the third quarter of the 1st century AD.
 There are also the fragments of bar tiles of maybe another Roman building.
 On occasion of diving operations from 1998 to 2001 almost 100 kg of tile fragments are ensured, and up to 40 coins and several pottery shards, as well as rectangular post hole.

 Gallo-Roman era

-The Alamanni settled in probably from the 5th century when the Roman military retreated back to Italy, but the Roman castle persisted into the 7th century and was reinforced by the Ottonian dynasty, but broken around 1218 AD.
-To date, few archaeological remains of the Roman Zürich could be excavated systematically because the remains of the settlement are hidden under the densely built-up core of the modern city of Zürich.
+The Alamanni settled, probably from the 5th century when the Roman military retreated back to Italy, but the Roman castle persisted into the 7th century and was reinforced by the Ottonian dynasty, but was broken around 1218 AD.
+To date, few archaeological remains of the Roman Zurich could be excavated systematically because the remains of the settlement are hidden under the densely built-up core of the modern city of Zurich.
 Archaeologically excavated are the remains of public baths (Thermengasse), graves and traces of craft enterprises, residential buildings, as well as everyday objects and jewelry, but also of cult equipment.